 Printing, specifically, woodblock printing, in which the desired pattern is carved in relief on a woodblock, then covered in ink and used essentially like a rubber stamp.
 That was being used for books by the 9th century AD; movable type was also invented by the Chinese in the 11th century AD.

 So, in sum, the Chinese: invented paper, gunpowder, the compass, and printing.
 Basically everyone else: provincial religious warfare and/or oppression (ideas and people).
 Time well spent!

-4. See here for a handy list, with pictures, of the types of fireworks.
-Sadly missing from this list is the oft-forgotten Catherine Wheel, which for some reason always makes me imagine old-timey county fairs.
+4. See here for a handy list of the types of fireworks.
+Missing is the oft-forgotten Catherine Wheel, which for some reason always makes me think of old-timey county fairs, with fiddlers playing.

-It’s named for the “breaking wheel”, a torture device in which the unfortunate was strapped to a wheel and bludgeoned (I’m not clear why the wheel was necessary, but then torture methods don’t exactly reflect the height of rational design).
-St. Catherine of Alexandria was condemned to death on the wheel, which magically broke when she touched it, lending the Catherine Wheel its name.
-She was subsequently beheaded, which is kind of a lateral move.
+The Catherine wheel is named for the “breaking wheel,” a torture device in which the unfortunate is strapped to a wheel and bludgeoned.
+I’m unclear why the wheel was necessary, but torture methods don’t always reflect rational design principles.
+St. Catherine of Alexandria was condemned to death on the wheel, but according to legend the wheel broke when she touched it, and now it’s named after her.
+She was subsequently beheaded, which is a lateral move.
 If you’re a glutton for punishment (literally and metaphorically), feel free to peruse the historical horrorshow of the breaking wheel here.

 • Notable fireworks festivals include Le Festival d’Art Pyrotechnique held in Côte d’Azur, and the World Pyro Olympics, held in Manila.